Climate Change — The Science

 COP30 Belém, Brazil — Belém Package and $1.3 Trillion Climate Finance (November 2025)

-A major disappointment was the failure to agree on a roadmap for phasing out fossil fuels — efforts to include binding language fell short, though the COP30 presidency separately agreed to create two parallel roadmaps (on fossil fuels and on forests).
+A major disappointment was the failure to embed a fossil fuel transition roadmap in the formal negotiated text — the COP30 presidency announced two voluntary, non-binding presidential roadmaps (on fossil fuel transition and on halting deforestation), but these are outside the Paris Agreement framework.
 India's delegation, leading the BASIC group (Brazil, South Africa, India, China) and Like-Minded Developing Countries (LMDC) bloc, consistently advocated for: climate finance as a legal obligation (not voluntary pledge) under Article 9.1 of the Paris Agreement; equity and CBDR-RC as foundational principles; and rejection of conditionality on climate finance.
 India welcomed the creation of a Just Transition Mechanism as an important step.
 PM Modi did not attend the leaders' summit (India participated at delegation level), along with leaders from China and the USA.

 UPSC angle: COP30 Belém Package ($1.3 trillion/year by 2035), fossil fuel roadmap failure, India's BASIC/LMDC leadership, Just Transition Mechanism, and CBDR-RC vs developed-world conditionality debate are core Mains GS-2 and GS-3 content for 2026.